top of page

 Directing

-In 2020 I was fortunate enough to work as Andrew Blackman's Assistant Director at Complete Works Theatre Company.
+In 2020 I gained work as Andrew Blackman's Assistant Director at Complete Works Theatre Company.
 This involved five plays taken on by two groups of actors.
-First was Shakespeare's Much Ado About Nothing and Extinction by Hannie Rayson.
-These productions then hit the road, touring to schools around Victoria, while back in the rehearsal room we began work on Shakespeare's MacbethRomeo and Juliet, and an Australian Poetry performance.
+With the first group we worked on Shakespeare's Much Ado About Nothing and Extinction by Hannie Rayson.
+These productions then hit the road, touring to schools around Victoria, while back in the rehearsal room we began work on Shakespeare's Macbeth, Romeo and Juliet, and an Australian Poetry performance.

 Photography by Sarah Clarke

+In 2019 I was awarded the Robert MacDonald Memorial Award by Union House Theatre.
+The award recognises an individual's potential to pursue a career in theatre and offers them a professional development opportunity.
 I was fortunate enough to participate in a volunteer observer attachment on SLAP.
 BANG.
 KISS. by Dan Giovannoni as part of the Families and Education season at Melbourne Theatre Company.
 This was an opportunity to attend rehearsals during the script development period and observe director, Prue Clark, at work.

 Photography by Shane Woods